Pokhara Academy of Health Sciences

 Pokhara Academy of Health Sciences (पोखरा स्वास्थ्य विज्ञान प्रतिष्ठान) is the teaching wing of Western Regional Hospital Pokhara, Nepal.

 It offers Post-graduation MD/MS courses.
 Pokhara Academy of Health Sciences (PoAHS) is one of the nine health science academies in Nepal.
-The academy, which runs postgraduate degrees of medical science, has been named after the tourist city Pokhara.
+The academy, which runs postgraduate degrees of medical science, has been named after the city Pokhara.

 History

-Western Regional Hospital is the biggest public hospital in Gandaki Province and is located in Ramghat, Ward 10 of Pokhara.
-The hospital was upgraded to an academy of health sciences in 2015 and now has a teaching hospital called Pokhara Academy of Health Sciences.
+Pokhara Academy of Health Sciences originated from the Western Regional Hospital, initially established in 1957 as Soldier Board Hospital.
+The government upgraded it multiple times, reaching 500 beds by 2014.
+In 2015 (2072 BS), the Pokhara Academy of Health Sciences Act transformed it into an autonomous academy combining medical education, research, and healthcare services.
+Located in Ramghat, Pokhara Metropolitan City, Kaski District, it ranks as one of Nepal's largest public hospitals outside the Kathmandu Valley and the primary government tertiary facility in Gandaki Province.